libigl/libigl/tutorial/tutorial.md

 <script src="http://yandex.st/highlightjs/7.3/highlight.min.js"></script>
 <script>hljs.initHighlightingOnLoad();</script>

-# Introduction
+# libigl Tutorial notes
 Libigl is an open source C++ library for geometry processing research and development.
 Dropping the heavy data structures of tradition geometry libraries, libigl is a simple header-only library of encapsulated functions.
 This combines the rapid prototyping familiar to Matlab or Python programmers with the performance and versatility of C++.
 The tutorial is a self-contained, hands-on introduction to libigl.
 Via live coding and interactive examples, we demonstrate how to accomplish various common geometry processing tasks such as computation of differential quantities and operators, real-time deformation, global parametrization, numerical optimization and mesh repair.
 Each section of these lecture notes links to a cross-platform example application.

 # Table of Contents

 * [Chapter 1: Introduction to libigl][100]
-    * [Mesh representation][101]
+    * [101 Mesh representation][101]
-    * [Plotting surfaces][102]
+    * [102 Plotting surfaces][102]
-    * [Interaction with keyboard and mouse][103]
+    * [103 Interaction with keyboard and mouse][103]
-    * [Scalar field visualization][104]
+    * [104 Scalar field visualization][104]
-    * [Overlays][105]
+    * [105 Overlays][105]
-    * [Picking vertices and faces][106]
+    * [106 Picking vertices and faces][106]
         * [libigl design principles][107]
 * [Chapter 2: Discrete Geometric Quantities and Operators](#chapter2:discretegeometricquantitiesandoperators)
     * [201 Normals](#normals)